 This CLE course will analyze the complex issues associated with partners and LLC members' right to contractually restrict their partners from transferring their interests.
 These restrictions may in some cases come in sharp conflict with UCC Article 9 security interests that may override those restrictions.
 The panel will also discuss the 2018 amendments to Article 9, not yet enacted by some states, to clarify the override provisions.

 - The 2018 amendments, non-uniform amendments, and choice of law

 The panel will review these and other crucial issues:

-- How does the pick-your-partner principle conflict with the goals of Article 9?
+- When and how does the pick-your-partner principle conflict with the goals of Article 9?

 - When might UCC 9-406 and 9-408 be found to override anti-assignment provisions in partnership and LLC agreements?